Mapping the interaction between science and misinformation in COVID-19 tweets: Methods

 \section{Methods}

-We built a comprehensive database of messages posted on Twitter (now X) that contain i) Non-Scientific/COVID-19 related content, and ii) Scientific/COVID-19 related content.
-The datasets characterizes each tweet, providing information about the statistics (replies, retweets, hashtags used), the reliability of the content (based on the domain if there is one), and the user information providing their scientific status, their activity and popularity over time, as well as the details on the scientific articles shared, such as the discipline, topic, publication status, the journal where it is published, whether is a preprint, and whether the article is retracted.
+We built a comprehensive database of messages posted on Twitter (now X) that contains COVID-19 related content.
+The dataset characterises each tweet, providing information about the statistics (replies, retweets, hashtags used), and the reliability of the content (based on the domain of a URL mentioned in a tweet if there is one).
+In addition, the dataset contains the user information about users' scientific status, their activity and popularity over time.
+In addition, when a scientific article is mentioned in a Tweet, the dataset comprises details of the scientific article, such as the discipline, topic, publication status, the journal where it is published, whether it is a preprint, and whether the article is retracted.